 Though rain kept us from exploring this park as much as we would have liked, we always appreciate an urban park that feels like the wilderness.
 With many branching trails, walking along the tree-covered pathways felt like a choose-your-own-adventure game.

 The neighborhood surrounding Frick Park is also beautiful!
 We enjoyed browsing the century-old homes of Squirrel Hill.

 About the Author: Maricela and Jose adopted their senior English bulldog Toby Grumps from Long Island Bulldog Rescue in August of 2017.
-Maricela and Jose love to travel, and thankfully Toby loves to ride the car, take long naps in hotels, and sniff out new places.
-Right now, this little bulldog family lives in Queens, New York, and share their adventures on Instagram (@TobyGrumps).
+Maricela and Jose love to travel, and Toby loves to ride the car, take long naps, and sniff new places.
+Right now, this little bulldog family lives in Queens, New York, and shares their adventures on Instagram (@TobyGrumps).